0BananaBig0/from_gcc_to_cpp/docs/Templates.md

 ### Limitations of Template Default Types and Values

-1. **Order of Parameters**: **It is not permissible to omit a parameter with a default value if one intends to provide values for later parameters**.
+1. **Order of parameters**:
+   - **It is not permissible to omit a parameter with a default value if one intends to provide values for later parameters**.
+2. **Dependent names**:
-2. **Dependent Names**: Default template parameters **cannot depend on other template parameters**.
+   - Default template parameters **cannot depend on other template parameters**.
 A template parameter cannot be utilized to define the default value of another template parameter.
-3. **Ambiguity in Overloading**: The use of default template parameters in function overloading may lead to ambiguity.
-If multiple templates can potentially match a call due to the presence of default arguments, the compiler may encounter difficulty in determining which template to invoke.
+3. **Ambiguity in overloading**:
+   - The use of default template parameters in function overloading may lead to ambiguity.
+   - If multiple templates can potentially match a call due to the presence of default arguments, the compiler may encounter difficulty in determining which template to invoke.
-4. **Inheritance and Template Defaults**: **In derived template classes**, **the default arguments** inherited from the base class **cannot be modified**.
-It is necessary to explicitly specify the types in the derived class.
+4. **Inheritance and template defaults**:
+   - **In derived template classes**, **the default arguments** inherited from the base class **cannot be modified**.
+   - It is necessary to explicitly specify the types in the derived class.
+5. **Specialization limitations**:
-5. **Specialization Limitations**: Template specializations are **unable to alter default template parameters**.
-If a specialization employs a different type or value, it must explicitly define those parameters.
+   - Template specializations are **unable to alter default template parameters**.
+   - If a specialization employs a different type or value, it must explicitly define those parameters.

 ### Explicit Instantiation